microsoft/ivy/doc/proving.md

         showgoals;
         apply socrates_species

 When checking the proof, the `showgoals` tactic has the effect of printing the current list of proof goals, leaving the goals unchanged.
+A good way to develop a proof is to start with just `showgoals`, and to add tactics before this.
+Running the Ivy proof checker in an Emacs compilation buffer is a convenient way to do this.

 Theorems
 --------